frankpius/mishipay_test/README.md

 Weakness:
 Scalability is not covered in this Dockerfile Currently both HTTP & HTTPS are supported.
 In Production, HTTP Requests should be re-directed to HTTPS.
-Self-signed Certificated needs to be replaced by Certificate Authority
+Self-signed Certificated needs to be replaced by Certificate Authority for better security.